limblab/proc-aajan/FIU/tutorial_for_zach/README.md

 If you plan on using OpenSIM joint angles, you'll need to learn how to use Xuan's Data Structure, aka XDS.
 Link to the github: https://github.com/limblab/xds

 In order to make the .mat file with joint angle and neural data, 3 files are needed: a .nev file, a .nsx file, and a .mot file.
 The .nev file contains neural spike events; the .mot file is the output of the OpenSIM model containing joint angles.
-They must be placed in a folder and must have the exact same name (minues the extension) in order for the XDS conversion to work.
-Running those through XDS code will give you a .mat structure with joint angles and neural events.
-I needed to make some changes in order for the code to work for me, so I will upload my version of Xuan's XDS code to my github folder.
+They must be placed in a folder and must have the exact same name (minus the extension) in order for the XDS conversion to work.
+A screenshot with an example folder called "example_folder_xds" is available (note the .mat will show up after the conversion is done).

-The result of the XDS conversion will be a Matlab structure with the same name as the raw data files.
+The function you'll use to run the conversion is raw_to_xds.m in xds_matlab.
+I've added a file called xds_notes.txt with each of the arguments necessary to run this function.
+Running raw_to_xds.m will produce a structure containing neural events in the spike_counts field and kinematic data in the joint_angles field.
+This structure will have the same name as the raw data files.
+When saving the structure, ensure you add '-v7.3' as an argument - this will save it in a format readable to h5py.

 ## **Step 2: Preprocessing XDS File (in Python)**